Siequnu/soundtrack/README.txt

 After successfully running the program, finalvideo.mp4 will be written in the /output directory, combining the original video with the new soundtrack.
 The browser will attempt to play back the video.

 As this is a proof of concept, the cut points will be marked with random chord.

+Known issues:
+Monetised YouTube videos might attempt to show an ad at the start.
+In this case, the script will be unable to process the requested video.
+Try another video.